perfood/capacitor-healthkit/README.md

 multipleIsEditionAuthorized(queryOptions: MultipleEditionQuery) => Promise<void>
 ```

 Checks if there is writing permission for multiple sample types.
-This function has not been tested - and usually needs a parameter to be able to answer.
+This function has not been tested.

 | Param              | Type                                                                  | Description                                                                |
 | ------------------ | --------------------------------------------------------------------- | -------------------------------------------------------------------------- |